 Nestled between lakes Mendota and Monona, our capital city is surrounded by more than 15,000 acres of beautiful lakes that boast activities on the water--and in it--from canoeing and kayaking to swimming and sailing.

 Beyond Madison, there's even more to explore!
 Visit the surrounding areas for activities on Lake Waubesa, Lake Kegonsa and Lake Wingra.
-Read on to discover how you can add aquatic adventure to your itinerary the next time you visit Madison!
+Read on to discover how you can add aquatic adventure to your itinerary when you visit Madison!

 If you choose to hit the lakes by yourself, be sure to obtain a fishing license from the Wisconsin Department of Natural Resources before you cast your line!

 Bring your boat and take advantage of Madison's plentiful lakes!
-A complete listing of boat landings along with detailed information about Lake Access Permits from the City of Madison Parks Department will help you get started.
-More information of Lake Access permits can also be found through the Dane County Parks Division.
+A complete list of boat landings, along with detailed information about Lake Access Permits from the City of Madison Parks Department, will help you get started.
+More information on Lake Access Permits can also be found through the Dane County Parks Division.

 SUP, SAILING & MORE

-Try Brittingham Boats and Wingra Boats when you'd like to rent a canoe, kayak, rowboat, paddle boat, stand-up paddleboard or sailboat.
-(You can rent pontoon boats starting in May!)
-They also offer sailing and windsurfing lessons on peaceful Lake Wingra.
+Try Brittingham Boats, and Wingra Boats when you'd like to rent a canoe, kayak, row boat, paddle boat, stand-up paddle board or sail boat.
+Visit Marshall Boats to rent a pontoon boat, if that's more your style.
+Sailing and windsurfing lessons are also available on peaceful Lake Wingra.

 The Madison area has 13 beaches to be enjoyed throughout the summer months.
-Learn more about beach amenities, including which beaches have lifeguards, swim ropes, concessions and more.
+Get information about beach amenities, including which beaches have lifeguards, swim ropes, concessions and more.

-In addition to the beaches, Madison also has a new public swimming pool.
-The Goodman Pool, complete with two water slides and several play areas for children, is a great way to beat the heat of summer!
+In addition to the beaches, Madison is also home to Goodman Pool, a large public swimming pool, complete with two water slides and several play areas for children.